 A more in depth analysis, to better characterise typical unwanted emissions of equipment, would enable more accurate sharing and compatibility studies.
 This could lead to benefits accruing from a more efficient use of the spectrum.
 The first stage to achieving a better characterisation of unwanted emissions could be gleaned from information already held by vendors / regulators or from actual measurements of real equipment.
 This information can be used, then the analysis can be re-run to take into account of more realistic ‘typical’ unwanted emissions.
 Where suitable information is not available a measurement campaign should be used to characterise typical unwanted emissions and form part of the study to quantify the risk of harmful interference to radiocommunication services.

-Typical levels of unwanted emissions of equipment are below regulated limits
+Typical levels of unwanted emissions of equipment are below unwanted emissions limits of EC/ECC and ETSI deliverables

 ECC Report 249 “Unwanted emissions of common radio systems measurements and use in sharing/compatibility studies” [1] identified that the measured typical unwanted emissions of a sample of some real equipment types is lower than the limits prescribed in Harmonised Standards and/or ECC Recommendations/ITU-R Recommendation.
 This was particularly true for unwanted emissions in the spurious domain.